-This ‘true blue’ Aussie petrol station turned pie shop is pretty much as traditional as it gets.
-You’ll pretty much always see a pack of motorcycles out front, whilst the occasional helicopter landing at the helipad for a quick pie break isn’t uncommon also.
-Known for their crisp-crusted pies filled with generous chunks of lean, grass-fed beef, these baked goods are always served hot and fresh daily.
-Grab a beef, bacon and cheese or potato mince pie and join the locals who have been doing just that for thirty years.
+This "true blue" Aussie petrol station turned pie shop is pretty much as traditional as it gets.
+Known for their crisp-crusted pies filled with generous chunks of lean, grass-fed beef, these baked goods are served hot and fresh daily.
+Grab a beef, bacon and cheese or potato mince pie and join the locals who have been doing just that for over thirty years.
 Pie In The Sky is a super casual, relaxed hilltop joint off the highway with bushland views and a community feel.
-A must if you’re road tripping up north and have a hankering for a good ole’ Aussie baked good.
+A must if you’re road tripping up north and have a hankering for a classic Aussie pie.

 Ludo’s Gourmet Kitchen

-To put it simply, Ludo’s just know what the heck they’re doing.
-This gourmet patisserie up north has an array of sweet and savoury delights baked fresh on site every day.
-They’ve got all the carby deliciousness you’ve been craving, whether its quiches, pies, artisan breads, cakes, tarts and drool-worthy desserts, they’re bakin’ it.
-The real hero at this lavish bakery, however, is the sweet stuff… think cherry tartelettes, rich and creamy custard slices and choc hazelnut bronuts (aka the sweet, sweet child of the brioche and donut) You simply must stop for a coffee or tea and a slice of something nice at this special spot.
+To put it simply, Ludo’s just knows its stuff.
+This gourmet patisserie up north has an array of sweet and savoury delights baked fresh on-site every day.
+They’ve got all the carb-heavy deliciousness you’ve been craving, whether its quiches, pies, artisan breads, cakes, tarts or drool-worthy desserts, they’re baking it.
+The real hero at this lavish bakery, however, is the sweet stuff—think cherry tartelettes, rich and creamy custard slices and choc hazelnut bro-nuts (the sweet, sweet child of the brioche and doughnut).

 Ken’s Humble Pies

-Ken’s has only been around a few years, but don’t let that or its modest name fool you because this newcomer certainly gives the oldies a run for their money.
-This one is simple, get around the three P’s – pies, pasties and profiteroles.
-The meats are slow cooked or roasted, paired with fresh seafood or veggies, topped with flaky pastry and baked to golden perfection.
+Ken’s has only been around a few years, but don’t let that stop you because this newcomer certainly gives the oldies a run for their money.
+Ken's is simple and centred on the three P’s—that's pies, pasties and profiteroles.
+The meats are slow-cooked or roasted, paired with fresh seafood or veggies, topped with flaky pastry and baked to golden perfection.
 We’re thinking a beef burgundy or bangers and mash pie by the water is a must next time you’re travelling up this way.
 As for those profiteroles, these babies are filled with vanilla cream and dipped in either ganache or crunchy toffee.

 Long Track Pantry

-This oh-so-chic café on Moss Vale’s main drag is the perfect stop off for a cuppa and tasty homemade treat.
-It’s not exactly a bakery but they certainly know their way around a baked good.
-With the menu at Highlands Merchant changing seasonally, based on what’s good ATM, there is always a tasty baked treat staring back at you at the counter.
-Think savoury tarts, crumpets, buttery croissants, muffins, delicious fresh sambo’s, wraps and house-made toasted muesli jam-packed with goodness.
-The all-day breakfast roll is ever-changing but always spot-on here, queue the perfect soft, fluffy bun or crunchy panini with soft eggs, sliced leg ham or maple bacon, greenery, cheese and the most delicious homemade sauce or condiment.
-The Merchant will satisfy all those highlands country feels you’ve been craving, with knitted throws, a warm cosy interior, friendly folks and plenty of home-style goodies to take home.
+Highlands Merchant certainly knows a thing or two about baked goods.
+You'll find this powder-blue coloured deli meets cafe meets homewares store on Argyle Street in Moss Vale.
+With the menu changing seasonally, there is always a tasty baked treat staring back at you at the front counter.
+Think savoury tarts, crumpets, buttery croissants, muffins, delicious fresh sambos, wraps and house-made toasted muesli jam-packed with goodness.
+The all-day breakfast roll is ever-changing but always spot-on—cue the perfect soft, fluffy bun or crunchy panini with soft eggs, sliced leg ham or maple bacon, greenery, cheese and the most delicious homemade sauce.

 Flour Water Salt

 Locals rise early to beat the queues at Gumnut Patisserie, because it’s just that damn good.
-This family-run business is over two decades old and well known for its beyond beautiful fine pastries and cakes.
+This family-run business is over two decades old and well known for beyond beautiful fine pastries and cakes.
 Warning: when you get your hot hands on a Gumnut cake you’ll probably be daydreaming about it for a long while afterwards.
-We’re not going to make this one easy on you, because literally everything will hit the sweet spot here, but let’s just say the lemon meringue and choccie mudcakes are out of this world.
-Oh, the fresh cream eclairs and jam-packed, melt-in-your-mouth vanilla slices are kinda ridonkulous too.
-Yep, you’re gonna want to get yourselves down to this gem on Bowral’s main drag, let’s be honest, you’ll probably see us there.
+We’re not going to make this one easy on you, because literally everything will hit the sweet spot here, but let’s just say the lemon meringue, mud cakes and decadent banoffee pie are out of this world.
+Oh, the fresh cream eclairs and jam-packed, melt-in-your-mouth vanilla slices are kind of ridiculous too.
+You'll also want to try Gumnut's version of the humble custard tart.

 Robertson Pie Shop

-Ahhh, the famous Robbo’s Pie Shop, where the Harley Davidson’s congregate out front and the outrageously tasty pastries congregate in our bellies.
+Ah, the famous Robbo Pie Shop, where the Harley Davidsons congregate out front and the outrageously tasty pastries congregate in our bellies.
 This one is simply mandatory.
-Grab a chicken, camembert and leek or Shepherd’s pie followed by an apple turnover and have absolutely no face-stuffing regrets afterwards.
-You’re welcome.
+Grab a chicken, camembert and leek or shepherd’s pie, followed by an apple turnover and have absolutely no face-stuffing regrets afterwards.
+You are welcome.